California’s recall ballot is set, but GOP strategy isn’t

 Attracting national support could be a double-edged sword for California Republicans, who need the money but don’t want to play into Newsom’s efforts to nationalize the race.

-Democrats, meanwhile, are focused on making sure their voters are aware of the election and participate.
+Democrats are focused on making sure their voters are aware of the election and participate.
 California is mailing every voter a ballot, just as the state did during the 2020 election because of pandemic concerns.
 Previously, many counties had already moved toward all-mail ballots.

 Newsom has been traveling the state for weeks highlighting new state spending aimed at putting money in peoples’ pockets and otherwise using the power of incumbency to generate attention.
 But the resurgence of the coronavirus poses a risk.
 Newsom’s broad shutdown orders last year fueled the anger that helped put the recall on the ballot.